Getting Started with RubyMotion for Android

 If you are running an older version of Android these steps might not work for you.
 We recommend that you do a Google search for enable developer mode with your Android version number.

-After having installed RubyMotion you need to set up a text editor for development.
+After having installed RubyMotion you need to set up a text editor for development if you don’t already have a favorite.
 RubyMotion does not come with a proprietary IDE and lets you use the editor of your choice.
+Here is a list of Common Editors

 Software updates can be applied via the command-line.